pmaldagu/s19_cub3D/README.md

 19 Coding School project

-"This project is inspired by the world-famous eponymous 90’s game, which was the first FPS ever.
+>This project is inspired by the world-famous eponymous 90’s game, which was the first FPS ever.
 It will enable you to explore ray-casting.
-Your goal will be to make a dynamic view inside a maze, in which you’ll have to find your way."
+Your goal will be to make a dynamic view inside a maze, in which you’ll have to find your way.

 ## Status

-### Waiting for evaluation

-### Updates

-- [x] correction
-- [x] optimisation
-- [x] for linux
+Succes: 103%

 ## Ressources